-- feel safe and comfortable to express his/her own ideas and views, - know what the teacher expects and how to meet those expectations, - if necessary, plan to get help in courses during designated "extra help times", - come to class with the required and necessary materials, - listen carefully and respectfully to teachers and classmates, - work hard to reach his/her learning goals, - use all of his/her learning skills, and - respect the learning environment.
+- feel safe and comfortable to express their own ideas and views. - know what the teacher expects and how to meet those expectations, - if necessary, plan to get help in courses during designated "extra help times", - come to class with the required and necessary materials,

+- listen carefully and respectfully to teachers and classmates,

+- work hard to reach their learning goals,

+- use all of their learning skills, and

+- respect the learning environment.